UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - advanced strategy may trigger secondary role depending on timeout, or depending on key release order.
       - `set secondaryRole.advanced.timeout <timeout in ms, 350 (INT)>` if this timeout is reached, `timeoutAction` (secondary by default) role is activated.
       - `set secondaryRole.advanced.timeoutAction { primary | secondary }` defines whether the primary action or the secondary role should be activated when timeout is reached
       - `set secondaryRole.advanced.triggerByRelease BOOL` if enabled, secondary role is chosen depending on the release order of the keys (`press-A, press-B, release-B, release-A` leads to secondary action; `press-A, press-B, release-A, release-B` leads to primary action).
+This is further modified by safetyMargin.
+      - `set secondaryRole.advanced.triggerByPress BOOL` if enabled, secondary role is triggered when there is another press, simiarly to the simple strategy.
+Unlike simple strategy, this allows setting timeout behaviors, and also is modified by safetyMargin.
+      - `set secondaryRole.advanced.triggerByMouse BOOL` if enabled, any mouse (module) activity triggers secondary role immediately.
-      - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (INT)>` finetunes sensitivity of the trigger-by-release behaviour by adding the value to the dual-role-key release time.
-I.e., if both keys are released simultaneously (i.e., at most `safetyMargin` ms from each other), then positive values favor the primary action, and negative values the secondary role.
+      - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (INT)>` finetunes sensitivity of the trigger-by-release and trigger-by-press behaviours, so that positive values favor primary role, while negative values favor secondary role.
+This works by adding the value to the action key (or subtracting from the dual role key).
+E.g., suppose trigger by release is active, and safetyMargin equal 50.
+Furthermore assume that dual-role key is released 30ms after the action key.
+Due to safety margin 50 being greater than 30, the dual-role key is still considered to be released first, and so primary role is activated.
       - `set secondaryRole.advanced.doubletapToPrimary BOOL` allows initiating hold of primary action by doubletap.
 (Useful if you want a dual key on space.)
       - `set secondaryRole.advanced.doubletapTime <ms, 200 (INT)>` configures the above timeout (measured press-to-press).